-Day trading is difficult without the proper tools.
+Trading is difficult without the proper day trading tools.
 This list of day trading essentials will help guide you on your journey to success.
 Everything listed is what we as professionals use everyday in our work.
+The best stock scanner is Trade Ideas, Benzinga is the best breaking news site, and TrendSpider has the top automated charting platform.

 In this digital world you need a computer set up for almost everything.
 As a result, a solid basic system will be able to get you by although you will be limited.